Master of Science in Business Analytics

 Program Objectives

-• Data Identify technological frameworks for collecting, preparing, processing, analyzing, and delivering data.
+• Data: Identify technological frameworks for collecting, preparing, processing, analyzing, and delivering data.

-• Skills Develop advanced analytical modeling and problem-solving skills to best address challenges in various industries.
+• Skills: Develop advanced analytical modeling and problem-solving skills to best address challenges in various industries.

-• Reporting techniques Learn reporting techniques with emphasis on visual display of big data and analytical results.
+• Reporting techniques: Learn reporting techniques with emphasis on visual display of big data and analytical results.

-• Communications Learn how to effectively communicate analytical and complex results to different audiences.
+• Communications: Learn how to effectively communicate analytical and complex results to different audiences.

-• Management skills Develop core management skills relevant to business analytics projects, including designing, planning, implementing, leading teams and managing conflicts.
+• Management skills: Develop core management skills relevant to business analytics projects, including designing, planning, implementing, leading teams and managing conflicts.

-Learning Outcomes Knowledge
+Learning Outcomes

 On successful completion of this program the graduate will be able to: